 Public outreach ►

 VDOT ensures nondiscrimination and equal employment in all programs and activities in accordance with Title VI and Title VII of the Civil Rights Act of 1964.
-If you need further information on these policies or need special assistance for persons with disabilities or limited English proficiency, please contact the project manager at the phone number listed above (TTY users call 711).
+If you need special assistance for persons with disabilities or limited English proficiency, contact Linda LaSut at 540-899-4260 or TTY/TDD 711.

-The Virginia Department of Transportation (VDOT), in partnership with Spotsylvania County and the Fredericksburg Area Metropolitan Planning Organization (FAMPO), are looking at ways to reduce congestion and improve safety on the Route 1 corridor, specifically from Commonwealth Drive in the Massaponax area to the Caroline County line.
+The Virginia Department of Transportation (VDOT), in partnership with Spotsylvania County and the Fredericksburg Area Metropolitan Planning Organization (FAMPO), studied ways to reduce congestion and improve safety on the Route 1 corridor, specifically from Commonwealth Drive in the Massaponax area to the Caroline County line.

-The purpose of the study is to identify potential operational and safety improvements, especially at 12 intersections along the corridor:
+The purpose of the study was to identify potential operational and safety improvements, especially at 12 intersections along the corridor:

 - Commonwealth Drive

 - Route 608 (Massaponax Church Road)

 - River Run Parkway/Massaponax High School Driveway

 - Route 603 (Arcadia Road)

 As part of the study process, the project team analyzed the most recent 5 years of crash data, reviewed existing traffic signal timing, looked at planned or possible future economic development, collected traffic counts during weekday peak hours, and investigated appropriate growth rates for future traffic volumes.